7 Examples of lsof command in Linux

 This article teaches you how to list opened files by a user or a process by using the lsof command in Linux.

-I guess at some point of time you have wondered if there is a way to show opened files by a process or a user.
+I guess at some point in time you have wondered if there is a way to show opened files by a process or a user.
 The good thing is that the answer to that question is lsof command.

-Let me show you some of the most common usage of the lsof command.
+Let me show you some of the most common usages of the lsof command.